Love in a Hopeless Place? (2017)

 Out of Place in War Zones: Love in a Hopeless Place

 The term in place explains what is accepted by a group's practices, activities, norms and emotions, and will face social and moral support.
 Out of place, however, describes what might lead to a group's exclusion, discrimination and harassment, on the basis of an assessment of the norms, rules and activities at the given place.
 In a conflict characterized by sometimes open fire between two counter parties; such as the in Israel-Palestine conflict, the recognized standards and guidelines for human conduct have changed.
 A war zone may limit people's way of life, freedom and human rights, by not being given social support and acceptance, and hence being considered as out of place in the war zone.
 The degree of how out of place a group in a war zone is assessed, is determined by the conflict strength, the conflict's outcome, duration, the character and the complexity of the conflict.
-An example of an activity, practice and feeling that is considered in place in large parts of the world at peace, but out of place in a war zone, is affected in the Universal Declaration of Human Rights in Article XVI (un.org 1948).
-This article states that people have the freedom to choose a partner and marriage.
+An example of an activity, practice and feeling that is considered in place in large parts of the world at peace, but out of place in a war zone, is affected in the Universal Declaration of Human Rights, Article 16 (un.org 1948).
+This article states that people have the freedom to choose a partner for marriage, and form a family (un.org 1948).
 While it can be considered a human right in most parts of the world to choose a partner freely, there is however, an unwritten law in a war situation that one should not fall in love with the enemy.
 This is, in most war zones, considered as the greatest deception and as being highly treacherous.
 This principle of forbidden love, also seems to apply in the war zone between Israel and Palestine.
 However, to investigate this further, the author will at first briefly analyze what the conflict between Palestine and Israel consists of.